In the world of insurance, the term 'excess' refers to the amount you agree to pay your insurance company should you need to make a claim.

 The amount of excess you will pay will vary based on the insurance company and also decisions you make.
 So for example, you might agree to pay a voluntary amount of £100, with a compulsory excess amount set at £200.
 Meaning should you make a successful claim, in total you will be expected to pay £300 towards the cost, before the insurer steps in to cover the remainder.

-If you were involved in an accident and the insurer finds that it wasn’t your fault, you will usually be able to claim the excess back — although you will usually be expected to pay the excess while the accident is being investigated.
+If you were involved in an accident and the insurer finds that it wasn’t your fault, you will usually be able to claim the excess back — although you may be expected to pay the excess while the accident is being investigated.

-You should choose a realistic amount that you can afford to pay in the case of a claim, and bear in mind that most insurers will refuse to quote if you choose a voluntary excess that is close to the value of your car.
+If the voluntary excess reduces your premium, pause to consider whether you could afford to pay up in the case of a claim, and bear in mind that most insurers will refuse to quote if you choose a voluntary excess that is close to the value of your car.

-While voluntary excess is an amount you choose yourself, it’s no longer negotiable when you make a claim – you cannot choose to take out a voluntary excess when purchasing your insurance then opt not to pay it when the time comes to claim.
+While a voluntary excess is an amount you choose yourself, it’s no longer negotiable when you make a claim – you cannot choose to include a voluntary excess amount when purchasing your insurance, then choose not to pay it when the time comes to claim.